 When you register, patients can register up to two caregivers.
 These caregivers must then also report with the state using the same application process to be granted access.
 Once a patient and/or caregiver’s registration is approved, the Department will issue a temporary registry identification card through the My.NY.gov account, which may be used in conjunction with government-issued photo identification to purchase approved medical marijuana products.
 The patient/caregiver will receive their permanent registry identification card (ID card) in the mail.

 Typically, the Compassionate Care Act requires a $50 application fee; however, this fee is currently being waived for all patients and their designated caregivers.
 Registrations expire when the certification that was issued by the practitioner expires.
 A New York state medical cannabis card is valid for one year, and renewed annually.
 Patients and caregivers must re-register each time a new certification number is issued.

 Purchasing Medical Marijuana in New York State

-While you wait for your state-issued ID card, you may purchase CBD products for delivery through the Heally Marketplace.
+While you wait for your state-issued ID card, you may purchase CBD.
 When you (or your caregiver) receive your medical marijuana card and are ready to purchase cannabis, be sure to bring your registry ID card, certification, and ID.